-5 Tips to Help Maximize Your Animated Whiteboard VideoClaude Harrington 05.25.2016
+5 Ways To Maximize Your Animated Whiteboard VideoClaude Harrington 05.25.2016

-You’ve decided to move forward with whiteboard animation.
-That’s great!
+You’ve decided to move forward with animated whiteboard video — that’s great!
 But before you do, it’s worth thinking a bit about how this uniquely powerful technique can best be utilized.
 So today, we’re going to explore five ways that you can maximize your animated whiteboard video…

 Although the technique is called “Whiteboard Animation” (or “RSA Animate”), it’s important to remember exactly what’s being animated.
 Because unlike traditional 2D animation or CGI, the characters/objects/landscapes) don’t themselves move.
 There are a few animation studios (ourselves included) who do offer some small flourishes of animation/movement, but for the most part–and even in those cases–it’s useful to think of animated whiteboard video in terms of its unique properties.